YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/07_binders.rst

    to select a node and then add a class so that users can hide content, so we won't need to use the ``mojitProxy`` object.
-Update the ``bind`` function with the following, which will select a node by the class, handle a click event, and then either add or remove a class allowing the user to hide or show a widget.
+Update the ``bind`` function with the following, which will select a node by the class, handle a click event, and then either add or remove a class to allow the user to hide or show a widget.

    .. code-block:: javascript